 All of these payment plans are designed to work with your current financial needs so you can afford your loan payment.
-If you have the estimated total you’re going to borrow, check out the Student Loan Planner calculator to plan for your future repayment.
+If you know how much you aim to borrow, check out the Student Loan Planner® calculator to plan for your future repayment.

 What other options are available for grad students?